j4321/tkFileBrowser/docs/index.rst

     * :func:`~tkfilebrowser.askopendirname` that allow the selection a single folder

     * :func:`~tkfilebrowser.askopendirnames` that allow the selection of multiple folders

+    * :func:`~tkfilebrowser.askopendirname` that allow the selection a single file or folder

+    * :func:`~tkfilebrowser.askopendirnames` that allow the selection of multiple files and folders

     * :func:`~tkfilebrowser.asksaveasfilename` that returns a single filename and give a warning if the file already exists